 As a rule of thumb, a dog should drink one ounce of water per pound of body weight.
 By feeding wet dog food, this can help contribute to their hydration.

 The amount of food you feed your dog depends on a lot of factors: their age, breed, size and how much they exercise every day.
 You know your dog better than anyone else, so we suggest you read your food’s feeding guidelines and take into account their age, breed, size and level of activity and adjust the amount of food you give, until it feels right.

 Each of our products have individual feeding guides, please either check out our product pages or the back of the pack for full information.

 Everyone likes to give their dog a treat every now and then.
 We recommend giving treats as a reward or to help with training.
 A treat is a treat and not a meal replacement for your four-legged friend.

-Every dog is different and when feeding treats we recommend you adjust the amount of your dog’s food accordingly, suggesting around a 10% reduction in their food throughout the day to keep a balanced diet.
+Every dog is different, so when feeding treats we recommend you adjust the amount of your dog’s main food accordingly, suggesting around a 10% reduction throughout the day to keep a balanced diet.